LeepyShah/Tkinter/README.md

 </pre>
 <h3>Tkinter Variables</h3>
 <pre>
-  Tkinter has inbuilt variabels that are designed to work  with widgets

-  They are automatically updated by a widget and they update a widget
+  -->Tkinter has inbuilt variabels that are designed to work  with widgets -->They are automatically updated by a widget and they update a widget
 </pre>